Thinking about your New Year's resolutions? We can help!

 Not everyone with a lung condition has a problem with real Christmas trees, but they do affect some people.

-Real Christmas trees can bring mould spores and pollen into the house.
-In a warm home, spores can multiply.
+Real Christmas trees and other seasonal plants like mistletoe can bring mould spores and pollen into your house.
+In a warm home, these spores can multiply.
 If you’re sensitive to mould and pollen, you may notice symptoms similar to hay fever when you get a real tree.
 Your lung symptoms could get worse too.

 If you’re thinking of buying a real tree:

-- Shake any debris off your tree and rinse it before bringing it into your house.
+- Shake off your tree and rinse it before bringing it into your house.
 This will wash off any mould or pollen.
 Make sure it’s dry before decorating with electric lights.

 - Keep your tree in the coolest part of your house.
 This means mould spores are less likely to multiply.